Taco Bell Meat Recipe That Tastes Just Like the Classic

 Can I make Taco Bell meat ahead of time?

 Absolutely.
-This recipe holds up very well when made ahead and actually tastes even better after the flavors settle.
+This recipe holds up very well when made ahead and actually tastes even better after the flavors have settled.
 Just reheat gently with a small splash of water to bring the texture back.

 Does the cocoa powder change the flavor?

 No, it doesn’t make the meat taste like chocolate at all.
-The cocoa powder is optional and is only there to deepen the color so the meat looks closer to the original.
+The cocoa powder is optional and is only there to deepen the color so the meat looks closer to the authentic.

 Can I use ground turkey instead of ground beef?